 HPV isn’t one single virus, but rather a group of more than 150 virus strains, some of which are proven to cause cancer.

 Because of how prevalent HPV is and how serious its complications can be, there’s a big push for parents to get their teens fully vaccinated against the disease to slow or stop the rate at which people are getting infected and prevent the cancers it can cause.

-Here are four reasons Dr. Steven Shapiro, chair of the Department of Pediatrics at Abington Hospital – Jefferson Health, says you should have your teens vaccinated.
+Here are four reasons Dr. Steven Shapiro, chair of the Department of Pediatrics at Jefferson Abington Hospital, says you should have your teens vaccinated.

 1. It’s safe